-Map of EU trade deals with the rest of the world, current and in progress.Watch
+Map of EU trade deals with the rest of the world, current and in progress.Watch this thread

 A map of current and pending EU trade deals around the world